-WGNC is privileged to welcome artist Rudy Lopez to Raleigh for a demonstration and three days of workshops in May.
-The Florida turner will be our demonstrator for the May 10 meeting, but members can sign up for any or all of his three day-long workshops to be held at the NCSU CraftsCenter
+WGNC is privileged to welcome artist Rudy Lopez to Raleigh for a demonstration and three days of workshops this month.
+Our meeting on May 10 will start at 6:30 PM and features Rudy demonstrating "Square to Round" in the NCSU CraftsCenter woodshop.

 Workshops are a non-refundable $110 per day.
 All the necessary wood, lathes and hand tools will be provided.
 Attendees need only bring personal safety devices but are welcome to also bring their own hand tools and extra wood.
 Cancellations will be forfeit unless a replacement can be found.